JJ/raku-array-shaped-console/README.md

 DESCRIPTION
 ===========

 Array::Shaped::Console includes functions and ranges to easily render numeric 2d arrays to the console, using the same shape of the array, and adapting the array range to the number of symbols that are also handled in the function.

-These arrays and "infinity" symbol are predefined;
+These arrays, as well as the "infinity" symbol, are predefined;

     @grayscale = chr(0x25A1)..chr(0x25A9);
 	@dashes = '–'..'―';